pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ![a single tip]({filename}/images/django-rest-digital-ocean/import2.png)

 Awesome: we have our tips in the DB and you now know how to write a Django Command!
-Just extend `BaseCommand`, implement `handle` and save the script in `management/commands`.
+Just extend `BaseCommand`, implement `handle` and save the script in a subdirectory called `management/commands` in your app folder.

 ## Build an API with Django REST Framework

 Let's build the API next.
 We already added `rest_framework` to `INSTALLED_APPS`.
-Let's also set [permissions](https://www.django-rest-framework.org/api-guide/permissions/) to `DjangoModelPermissionsOrAnonReadOnly` which seems to match what we want:
+Let's also set the [permissions](https://www.django-rest-framework.org/api-guide/permissions/) to `DjangoModelPermissionsOrAnonReadOnly` which seems to match what we want:

 > Similar to `DjangoModelPermissions` (permission class ties into Django's standard `django.contrib.auth` model permissions), but also allows unauthenticated users to have read-only access to the API.

-In `tips/settings.py` I am adding this setting:
+In `tips/settings.py` I am adding the `REST_FRAMEWORK dict`, setting `DEFAULT_PERMISSION_CLASSES`:

 	REST_FRAMEWORK = {
 		# Use Django's standard `django.contrib.auth` permissions,